Favourites

 (1957, Bergman)

-In a series of dreams an old man thinks about his life's disappointments and wasted opportunities.
+In a series of dreams an old man reflects upon his life's disappointments and wasted opportunities.
 Heavy stuff, but amazingly for Bergman it is done with a light touch.
-The usual doom and gloom is replaced by humour, warmth and (gasp) hope.
-Since most of the film is a road-trip, the characters even get to move about, free of the posed rigidity which suffocated Saint Ingmar's later films.
-The famous dream sequences are also some of the most believable and haunting in cinema — miles ahead of the Dali silliness in Spellbound
+The usual doom and gloom is replaced with humour, warmth and (gasp) hope.
+Since most of the film is a road-trip, the characters even get to move about, free of the posed rigidity which suffocated Saint Ingmar's later works.
+The famous dream sequences are also some of the most believable and haunting in cinema — miles ahead of the Dali silliness in Spellbound (1945)

 The Wire (TV Series)